DQL¶

 Execution Mechanism¶

-- Dimensionality Reduction: Apply an aggregation function to each group to calculate a representative value
+- Dimensionality Reduction Calculation: Apply an aggregation function to each group to calculate a representative numerical value

-- Group Sorting: Sort all groups based on the dimensionality-reduced value
+- Group Sorting: Sort all groups based on the value after dimensionality reduction

 - Group Pagination: SLIMIT limits the number of groups returned, SOFFSET skips the first N groups